For the Love of Napoli

 GOD BLESS YOU and yours, I will return to Italy she is in my blood forever, and friendly just like me I AM NEAPOLITANO forever.
 CAROLINEMaria's reply:

-I loved reading your passionate and fiery defence of Naples.
+I loved reading your passionate and fiery defense of Naples.
 It's easy to tell that you have Neapolitan blood flowing through your veins :-)

 Although I have never liked Naples very much you have inspired me to give the city another chance and I hope to visit again next summer.

-To rekindle a few memories for anyone who loves Naples and to get an idea of what the city is like for those who've never been have a look at this beautiful gallery.
+To rekindle a few memories or to get an idea of what the city is like if you've never visited have a look at this beautiful gallery.